-Based on our review, which was not an audit, nothing has come to our attention which would cause us to believe the historical financial information as set out in section 6.12 of the Bidders Statement does not present fairly the financial position as at 30 June 2010 in accordance with the measurement and recognition requirements (but not all of the disclosure requirements) of applicable Accounting Standards and other mandatory professional reporting requirements in Australia.
+Based on our review, which was not an audit, nothing has come to our attention which would cause us to believe the historical financial information as set out in sections 3.5 and 6.12 of the Bidders Statement does not present fairly the financial position as at 30 June 2010 in accordance with the measurement and recognition requirements (but not all of the disclosure requirements) of applicable Accounting Standards and other mandatory professional reporting requirements in Australia.
+There are no material differences between the Australian Accounting Standards and the Hong Kong Accounting Standards, differences relating to the application of accounting policies have been disclosed in the bidders statement.